Sam-Osian/PFD-toolkit/docs/getting_started/key_features.md

 llm_client = LLM(api_key=YOUR_API_KEY)
 ```

+For more information on working with LLMs (including how to set up an OpenAI API key) see [Working with LLMs](../llm_setup.md).

+!!! warning
+    OpenAI currently mandate that your account must be at least than 48 hours old before being able to run LLMs as normal.
+If you're setting up your account for this first time, you might have to wait a couple of days before using PFD Toolkit's advanced features.

 ### Hiding your API key

 We heavily recommend keeping your API key safe by hiding it from your script.
 Create a separate file called `api.env` which contains: